-Prerequisite: Grade of "C" or higher in WLD 1406 Shielded Metal Arc Welding.
+Prerequisite: Grades of "C" or higher in WLD 1203 Gas Metal Arc Welding and WLD 1406 Shield Metal Arc Welding.
 Offered in the fall and spring semesters.
-In this course, students will use Gas Tungsten Arc Welding (GTAW) equipment to perform various welds in all positions.
-Lab class provides opportunities for students to semesters.
 Students will further increase their welding proficiency by observing and performing industry standard fillet and groove welds on structural metals.
 They will also practice proper cutting, fitting, and basic layout of these metals.
 The curriculum for this course is based on the National Center for Construction Educations and Research (NCCER) guidelines.
 This course combined with WLD 1406 Shielded Metal Arc Welding covers the National Center for Construction Education and Research (NCCER) curriculum for Welding Level One.